ablaom/MachineLearningInJulia2020/tutorials.md

 (a) Define a pipeline that:
-- uses `Standardizer` to ensure that features that are already continuous are centred at zero and have unit variance
+- uses `Standardizer` to ensure that features that are already continuous are centered at zero and have unit variance
 - re-encodes the full set of features as `Continuous`, using `ContinuousEncoder`
 - uses the `KMeans` clustering model from `Clustering.jl`